nolans12/ALLIGATR/HUB/README.md

 Note: A lot of github repos will be cloned in the build process, it may be beneficial to set up an ssh key linked to your github account if you run into errors with github during this process.

-**Engaging the Drone**: From the HUB directory run `bash engage.sh -b main.cpp` to begin the autonomous procedure laid out in the main.cpp script.
-To run a simulation of the mission, run `bash gazebo_engage.sh main.cpp`.
+**Engaging the Drone**: From the HUB directory run `bash engage.sh -b` to begin the autonomous procedure laid out in the main.cpp script.
+To run a simulation of the mission, run `bash gazebo_engage.sh`.

 # Authors: